dutertetimes/dutertetimes.github.io/opinion/_posts/2016-09-08-20160908T081110-'Your mother is a whore': for Obama or Philippine Media.md

 ---
-title: "Duterte's 'Son of a whore': Obama or Philippine Media?"
+title: "'Your mother is a whore': for Obama or Philippine Media?"
 date: 2016-09-08T08:11:10UTC
 excerpt: "President Rodrigo Roa Duterte said the words again on 5 September 2016 before leaving for the 28th and 29th ASEAN Summits after a correspondent of international news wire service Reuters asked him about 'extrajudicial killings' in the government's fight against illegal drugs which has garnered international news attention.
 But was it directed to the United States President Barrack Obama or to the Philippine Media?"
 layout: post